solana-validators/solana-validator-guidebook/docs/best-practices/operational-best-practices.md

 ## Upgrading

+There are many ways to upgrade the Solana software.
+As an operator, you will need to upgrade often, so it is important to get comfortable with this process.

+### Building From Source

+It is a best practice to always build your Solana binaries from source.
+If you build from source, you are certain that the code you are building has not been tampered with before the binary was created.
+You may also be able to optimize your `solana-validator` binary to your specific hardware.
+If you build from source on the validator machine (or a machine with the same CPU), you can target your specific architecture using the `-march` flag.
+Refer to the [solana docs](https://docs.solana.com/cli/install-solana-cli-tools#build-from-source) for instructions on building from source.

+### solana-install

-There are many ways to upgrade the solana software and as an operator, you will need to do this fairly often.
-One option is to use `solana-install` to install a specific version.
-Assuming you want to install solana version `1.10.11`, you would execute the following:
+If you are not comfortable building from source or you need to quickly install a new version to test somethings out, you could instead try using the `solana-install` command.
+Assuming you want to install solana version `1.10.13`, you would execute the following:

 ```
-solana-install init 1.10.11
+solana-install init 1.10.13
 ```

-This command downloads the executable for `1.10.11` and installs it into a `.local` directory.
+This command downloads the executable for `1.10.13` and installs it into a `.local` directory.
 You can also look at `solana-install --help` for more options.

 ## Using Local Snapshots